-So, let’s do some maths to see how typical timeline for an equity crowdfunding campaign: on average you’ll spend 3 months on pre-campaign, 2 months live and at least 1 in post-campaign.
+So, let’s do some maths to see how long a typical timeline for an equity crowdfunding campaign is: on average you’ll spend 3 months on pre-campaign, 2 months live and at least 1 in post-campaign.
 That’s an optimistic calculation, and rarely all of the stages of the campaign run completely smoothly, hence the initial conclusion of 6 to 8 months.

 Thanks for reading and as always, please do let me know if you have any questions, points to expand on etc. by commenting on this post or through the form at Contact me.